jzhang319/pixelgram/docs/user_stories.md

 - As a logged in user and the author of the reaction, I am able to delete the reaction by clicking on the "Delete" button associated with the Reaction.

+## Followers

+### - Get Followers

+- As a logged in user, I can get all the users that I am following.

+### - Post Followers

+- As a logged in user, I can follow / unfollow other users.

+## Messages

+### - Send messages to other users

+- As a logged in user, I can chat with other logged in users using the "general chat".